*2. Major, Online, Drug Information Resources

 Pay attention to the stars ⭐

 Much of the content presented from this point forward will be represented on your exam and/or on the drug resources quiz.
 If we were meeting in-person, there are things that I would point out as content that would be sure to be represented on the test.
-I’m going to use star symbols ⭐ to point out this content in the course book.
+I’m going to use star symbols ⭐ to point out some of this content in the course book.
 Usually, the test will require that you make a decision based on your knowledge of these pieces of content.

 Objective 1 a.
 Understand the concepts “adverse effects,” “drug interactions,” and “IV compatibility/incompatibility”